magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39195-add-to-cart-button-is-inactive-on-the-category-page.md

 ## Issue

-The Add to Cart button is inactive on the Category Page even if the redirect to cart is enabled.
+The **Add to Cart** button is inactive on the Category Page when the redirect to cart is enabled.

 <ins>Steps to reproduce</ins>: